Commuting | Fleet | Shipping | Results | Looking ahead

 - In North Texas:

-- The 155 employees who tracked their commutes on the North Central Texas Council of Government's TryParkingIt website reduced their mileage by more than 76,000 miles, which eliminated nearly 72,000 pounds of carbon dioxide from the atmosphere.
+- The 171 employees who tracked their commutes on the North Central Texas Council of Government's TryParkingIt website reduced their mileage by nearly 94,000 miles, which eliminated more than 82,000 pounds of carbon dioxide from the atmosphere.

-TI's primary commuting, fleet and shipping plans for 2012 include:
+Our primary commuting, fleet and shipping plans for 2013 include:

-TI will continue replacing older vehicles in the North Texas fleet.
+As financially feasible, we aim to replace 24 less-efficient vehicles in a little more than two years with more fuel-efficient, lower-emission models.
 We also are evaluating whether to purchase or continue leasing vehicles we acquired.